-The Insurance Information Institute reports 26.7 percent of drivers in Florida were uninsured in 2015—that’s one in four drivers—and 20 percent of drivers in Tennessee were underinsured motorists that same year.
+The Insurance Information Institute reports 26.7 percent of drivers in Florida were uninsured in 2015—that’s one in four drivers.
+Twenty percent of drivers in Tennessee were underinsured motorists that same year.
 If you were in any type of accident with these drivers, you run a risk of having a damaged car…and damaged finances.
 While these numbers are on the higher end of the spectrum, there will always be drivers that simply drive without having enough insurance.
 You run the risk of running into one of these drivers every time you hit the road.

 Why would someone drive without insurance?

 Many people don’t realize the cumulative impact of a traffic incident and how much it costs not only the drivers involved but also taxpayers and the greater community.
-Since a serious incident can potentially cause traffic backups and congestion, require calling emergency medical services, and even lead to a court battle, you might face many other costs beyond medical care and property damage.
+Since a serious incident can potentially cause traffic backups and congestion, require calling emergency medical services, and even lead to a court battle, you might face many other costs beyond medical bills and property damage.

 The NHTSA reports that in 2010, the total cost related to traffic crashes in the United States amounted to $242 billion.
 These costs included: